microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-share-or-delegate-calendar.md

 - [Get properties of shared or delegated calendar on behalf of sharee or delegate](#get-properties-of-shared-or-delegated-calendar-on-behalf-of-sharee-or-delegate)

 Recalling in this example, Alex has delegated his primary calendar and given the delegate, Megan Bowen, the permission to view calendar items that are marked private.
-This section shows the calendar properties for the owner, Alex, and for the delegate, Megan.
+This section shows the properties of the delegated calendar, first on behalf of the owner, Alex, and then on behalf of the delegate, Megan.

 ### Get properties of a shared or delegated calendar on behalf of owner